Go To Top

 What is long-term care insurance?

-Long-term care insurance provides funding for long-term care.
+Long-term care insurance provides funding for long-term care, including a nursing home or at-home care.
 Longtermlife

 The bad news is that there are only a handful of companies that still offer long-term care insurance.
 If you’re able to find a policy, you’ll pay a lot more than someone a decade ago.